-There you have it — my arm-building, genetic defying arm secrets are public.
+There you have it; my arm-building, genetically defying arm secrets are public.

 These are possibly the top 5 tips ever for how to get bigger arms (based on 10 years of testing in the gym).

 If you adopt these 5 training principles, your arms will certainly grow bigger (and fast).